Locations:

 Dr. Amdani and the researchers propose five ways to improve upon current center evaluation metrics.
 They are as follows:

-• Implement a more inclusive metric that takes into account a center’s waitlist mortality, waitlist times, transplant rates, donor organ acceptance rates, and a longer post-transplant period.
+• Implement an expanded metric that takes into account a center’s waitlist mortality, waitlist times, transplant rates, donor organ acceptance rates, and a longer post-transplant period.

 • Standardize flagging criteria across all regulatory bodies, including CMS, Membership and Professional Standards Committee and private insurance companies.